 - Although special concessions are given to registered charities such as DAISI to contact people on the “Do Not Call Register of the Australian Communications and Media Authority, DAISI chooses not exercise this privilege.

 - If telephone calls are made for the purpose of fundraising, they must be compliant with the FIA Code, with full open transparency, stating their name, purpose of the call and intended used for donations and and be restricted to 9am – 8pm Monday to Friday, and 9am – 5pm on Saturday, and strictly prohibited on Public Holidays.

 - Face to Face fundraisers, must wear a name badge with current photo including date, stating DAISI’s name and ACNC number and full business address, and the cause for which money is being raised, and must approach public on their own (not in a group of two or more), and must not accept cash, a cheque or personal gift.

-- Opt-Out options should be stated and presented in clearly visible text next the the call to action or cause on all DAISI digital (web, email, sms) and hard copy fundraising material.
+- Opt-Out options should be stated and presented in clearly visible text next to the call to action or cause on all DAISI digital (web, email, sms) and hard copy fundraising material.

-- Fundraising using SMS (text messages) must be complaint with the spam Act.
+- Fundraising using SMS (text messages) must be compliant with the spam Act.
 (ACMA Website)

 - DAISI will contain all fundraising data using CRM (Customised Visual Sales) software and will complete data hygiene, respecting donor preferences and deleting contact details of donors who are now deceased, to avoid causing unnecessary offence to surviving partners or family.